Print Options

 CPNS 34231 Methods in Computational Neuroscience

 4. Three advanced courses, one of which will be required to be a breadth course outside of the student’s main discipline.
+These courses will also fulfill the breadth courses required as part of the common graduate curriculum.
 Eligible courses will include all graduate level seminars taught by faculty in the Psychology Department, as well as a list of courses in other departments that are deemed relevant for the computational cognitive neuroscience curriculum.
 These outside courses will provide additional opportunities for computational and analytic training.

 Below is a list of the “advanced courses” in computational cognitive neuroscience students can choose from in Psychology (note this is not a complete list).
 Computational courses offered by other programs (MACS, CPNS) may also meet these requirements.